 - Snacks – they are typically provided on the trail, but they are very basic (popcorn, some fruit) so if you think you’ll need the extra energy, carry a couple of energy bars and some trail mix

 - Cash – to tip the guides and the porters

 - Camera and/or phone

-- Power bank – there’s no way to change anything during the hike (Two Scots Abroad never travel without this one by Anker)
+- Power bank – there’s no way to change anything during the hike (Two Scots Abroad never travel without by Anker’s packs US / UK

 - Extra memory card